DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

 ---

+## Qualifying Associations

+* If you are implementing associations as object references to support domain invariants and those associations are one‐ or many‐to‐many, you should qualify the associations to reduce the number of objects that need to be hydrated

+{{< image src="assets/aggregates_associations.png" width="50">}}

+* In general: the greater the number of items in an associated collection (*cardinality*) the more complex the technical implementation will become
+    * Aim for lower cardinality by adding constraints to collections

+---

+## IDs vs. Object References

+* **Relationships between domain objects should exist only for behavioral needs**
+    * Relationships that do not support behaviors can increase complexity in the implementation of the domain model

+* Object references are the classic example of adding unnecessary, complexity‐increasing relationships to a domain model
+    * E.g.,  Even if in the real life a customer has many orders, in the solution space there may be no invariant that requires a Customer to hold a collection of all Orders belonging to that customer

+{{< image src="assets/aggregates_ids.png" >}}

+---

 # Aggregates are the most powerful of all tactical patterns
 ## but they are one of the most difficult to get right

 * There are many guidelines and principles you can lean on to help with the construction of effective aggregates
-    * but often developers focus only on the implementation of these rules
+    * but often developers focus only on the implementation of these rules...
-    * and miss the true purpose and use of an aggregate
+    * ... and miss the true purpose and use of an aggregate...
-    * which is to act as a consistency boundary
+    * ... which is to act as a consistency boundary!

 ---